signalogic/SigSRF_SDK/codecs_readme.md

       pcap and UDP RTP stream handling, buffering, and decoding further audio domain processing if enabled (stream merging, speech recognition, etc)

+Codec Regression Test Scripts below gives instructions and notes for running regression test scripts.
+Here are some notes on more advanced test procedures:

+1) In Signalogic labs we compare output md5 sums with reference test outputs.
+As these figures vary from system to system (and from compiler to compiler), please contact Signalogic to discuss if you're interested in such test procedures

+2) Some of the script command lines below include the --md5sum option, in most cases the final md5 sum shown for mediaTest or mediaMin output should be repeatable.
+For any "time stamp match" mode command lines, they should absolutely be repeatable

+<a name="CodecRegressionTestScripts"></a>
+# Codec Regression Test Scripts

 Below are regression test scripts used in Signalogic labs for testing EVS and AMR codecs.

 Following is the basic test procedure: